vippsas/vipps-checkout/vipps-checkout-api-quick-start.md

 ## Before you begin

+The provided example values in this guide must be changed with the values for your sales unit and user.
-The examples use standard example values that you must change to use *your* values.
-This includes API keys, HTTP headers, reference, etc.
+This applies for API keys, HTTP headers, reference, phone number, etc.
 Note that any currency amount must be an Integer value minimum 100 in øre.

 **A note on errors:** An endpoint may return a non-successful response code for many reasons, including invalid API keys, missing fields in an input, etc.